WellFiredDevelopment/dotPeekDocumentation/sphinx/source/ui-overview/build-report-panels/build-report-assets.rst

 Used and Unused Assets
 ======================

 These two panels give you a detailed list of the assets included or not in your build.

+.. tip:: You can click on any asset.
+If the asset is located in your project **Assets** folder, the asset will be selected in your project panel.

 .. image:: images/build-report-assets/assets.png